adamchainz/django-mysql/docs/queryset_extensions.rst

 .. warning::

-    ``HANDLER`` is lower level than ``SELECT``, and has some optimizations that mean it permits **dirty reads**.
+    ``HANDLER`` is lower level than ``SELECT``, and has some optimizations that mean it permits 'for example' **dirty reads**.
 Check the database documentation and understand the consequences of this before you replace any SQL queries!

 .. class:: Handler(queryset)